 The highest fan setting of both air purifiers produces over 45 dB of noise.
 This is important information because 45 dB is the upper noise limit for good sleep.
 Anything noise over 45 dB has a high chance of disturbing your sleep, especially if you are a light sleeper.
 I wrote a separate blog post specifically on the topic of room purifiers and noise, which you can find here.Â

 All in all, there is almost no noise difference between Coway AP-1512HH vs Levoit Core 300.
 Both are equally silent at low settings, and both also have max fan speed noise over 45 dB.
 The overall noise range makes both units suitable for your bedroom – just set the fan speed below the max fan speed before sleep.

-The control panel of Coway AP-1512HH is rectangle-shaped and comes with a power on/off button, single button for different fan speed + eco mode + auto mode, air ionization button, timer (1h,4h,8h), filter reset indicator, and an air quality indicator.
+The control panel of Coway AP-1512HH is rectangle-shaped and comes with a power on/off button, a single button for different fan speed + eco mode + auto mode, air ionization button, timer (1h,4h,8h), filter reset indicator and an air quality indicator.
 The overall control panel is very clean and intuitive, there is no LED screen.
 You get a very decent amount of customizable options and a lot of automatization features.
 What is missing, which Levoit Core 300 has, is an auto-lock feature and sleep mode.

 The control panel of Levoit Core 300 is circle-shaped and comes with a power on/off button, fan speed button, timer (2h, 4h, 6h, 8h), display lock, filter indicator, and an option to turn off all LED lights.
 Although this is a very basic control panel, it has all the necessary settings to customize according to your needs.
 It is also very stylish and pleasant to look at.
 The display lock feature comes really handy, as it prevents your current settings from being changed.